How to locate the Plasma Donation Centers near me?

 Donating blood gets considered an act of charity, whereas donating plasma is an act of commerce.
 In simple words you get paid when you donate plasma but not in the case of blood.

-Most of the countries discourage paying donors for blood.
+Most countries discourage paying donors for blood.
 They consider, paying donors for blood would jeopardize the safety of the blood supply.
 No one with any critical illness is eligible to donate, but authorities worry that if money gets paid, donors might lie about their health and risk other lives.

 Plasma donation involves drawing blood from the donor, then separate blood cells and other cellular components from it to get the plasma extract.
 The remaining blood components then get transfused back to the donor.